AeroCross/delve/DESIGN.md

 I **loved** [Brandland](https://brandland.zendesk.com/).
 I am a sucker for design systems, so I thought of giving it a go.

-The logo is meant to resemble a a pickaxe (the leftmost is the pick bit, the rightmost part is the axe bit).
+The logo is meant to resemble a a pickaxe — a tool that allows you to _delve_ into a mine of data.

 I couldn't find a product that uses [Daphne](https://brandland.zendesk.com/color) (#CE9FB7) in their logo so I thought that would be the a good choice.